Abby Lee Miller Slams ‘Dumb’ ‘Dance Moms,’ Tries To Avoid Jail Time In Fraud Case

 — FFS (@fahimdhaka2010) January 19, 2017

 Abby Lee Miller did plead guilty to these charges.
 She faces up to five years in prison and a $5 million fine for the $755,000 in income she concealed in 2010.
 Her legal team explained why Abby concealed bankruptcy assets and also did not report money she received from an international money transaction.
-Here is what her lawyers shared.

 “Ms. Miller was overwhelmed and under-equipped, and this led to her failure to respect to the bankruptcy process.
 Her engagement of lawyers, accountants, and other professionals was haphazard, episodic, and at times, counter-productive.”

 Abby Lee Miller has been using legal counsel to make sure nothing like this ever happens again in the future.
-It doesn’t sound like the U.S. Attorney’s office is going to just allow Abby to get off easy on this case.
-They even shared about an e-mail she sent in 2013.
-Here is what it says.
+It doesn’t sound like the U.S. Attorney’s Office is going to just allow Abby to get off easy on this case.
+They even shared about an email she sent in 2013.

 The memo for Abby’s sentencing says, “Miller committed multiple offenses for which she accepted responsibility in the context of the bankruptcy.
 She both schemed to defraud the court, conceal assets, and falsify bankruptcy schedules while under oath.”

-It is going to be interesting to see if Abby Lee Miller ends up in jail when she is actually sentenced this week.
+It is going to be interesting to see if Abby Lee Miller ends up in jail when she is sentenced later this week.

 Dance Moms' Abby Lee Miller Tries to Avoid Jail Time in Bankruptcy Fr… https://t.co/6t8SbRovSc via @popular_mag pic.twitter.com/Vbr0JsnIK6